RudiCamilleri/mita/README.md

 ### Deployment & Testing

-The easiest way to test the smart contracts using C# is by using the Nethereum open-source library.
+The easiest way to test the smart contracts using C# is by using the [Nethereum open-source library](https://nethereum.com), wrapped by the [ContractUtils open-source wrapper](https://github.com/mathusummut/ContractUtils).
 After installing the necessary dependencies outlined in [EnvSetup.md](https://github.com/mathusummut/tender/blob/master/EnvSetup.md), one can simply launch `run-nethereum.bat` to deploy and test the smart contract.

 Testing steps and demo parameters are provided in [Testing.md](https://github.com/mathusummut/tender/blob/master/Testing.md).